 My degree is in psychology, and I remember in a Biological Basis of Behavior course hearing some theory that you only get a certain number of heartbeats in your life and that once you use those up you die.

-Holy shit hearing that put me in a tailspin that without a doubt shaved a year or 2 off my life.
+Holy shit, hearing that put me in a tailspin that without a doubt shaved a year or two off my life.

-Here are my top 2 secrets for finding my way off the Anxiety Strugglebus.
+Here are my top 2 secrets for managing anxiety and finding my way off the Anxiety Strugglebus.

-I’d love to recommend meditation but I have not had 3 consecutive quiet minutes to myself in about 4 years so I am currently on the “LOL Meditation is some bullshit” train.
-So instead what I am going to reccommend is “Reflection”.
+I’d love to recommend meditation but I’ve not had 3 consecutive quiet minutes to myself in about 4 years so I am currently on the “LOL Meditation is some bullshit” train.
+So instead what I am going to recommend is “Reflection”.

 I think the most often used phrase in my life is “And yet you lived to tell the tale”.
 As a person who is typically ruled by icky emotions such as guilt and shame, I must love thinking of completely uncomfortable/catastrophic things.
 I use this to my advantage by reflecting on things in the past that sucked hard but yet I “lived to tell the tale”.